christophebedard/rmw_email/README.md

       * optional; by default, polling will be done as fast as possible
    * `intraprocess`: enable intraprocess mode by setting to `true`
       * optional; by default, intraprocess is disabled
+      * this makes `email` act as if it was sending emails to itself and entirely bypasses actually sending and receiving emails
+      * all other options have no effect in practice if intraprocess is enabled

 Using the same configuration file with the same email for the `username` and `to` fields (i.e., same email address for sending & receiving) for all your executables will work.
 Alternatively, you can use two different configuration files for two different executables, e.g., if they're sending emails to each other.